oriolarcas/chusst/README.md

 # How to build

-Run `cargo tauri dev` to build and run the UI, which will allow you to play against the engine.
+Run `cargo tauri dev` from `src-tauri` to build and run the UI, which will allow you to play against the engine.

 # License and copyright